 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At OSU, approximately 48% of students took out student loans averaging $6,441 a year.
 That adds up to $25,764 over four years for those students.

-The student loan default rate at OSU is 7.0%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at OSU is 5.2%.
+This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do OSU Graduates Make?students who graduate from OSU with a bachelor's degree go on to jobs where they make an average salary of $46,500 in their early years.
+How Much Money Do OSU Graduates Make?students who graduate with a bachelor's degree from OSU make about $46,500 a year during their first few years of employment after graduation.
 That's great news for OSU students since it is 17% more than the average college graduate's salary of $39,802 per year.

 Location of Oklahoma State University - Main Campus

 Oklahoma State University - Main Campus Majorsstudents from 99 majors graduated from Oklahoma State University - Main Campus.
 Of these students, 4,836 received undergraduate degrees and 1,154 graduated with a master's or doctor's degree.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 |Business Administration & Management||382||$38,300|

 |Finance & Financial Management||189||$52,500|